Discover The Very Best Sydney Ferry Rides

 Manly is the most popular Sydney ferry ride

 This harbour and beachside suburb has been a playground for Sydneysiders since the 1880s.
 At this time, the Port Jackson and Manly Steamship Company coined the phrase “Seven miles from Sydney and a thousand miles from care” to promote its ferry service from Circular Quay.
-Today, this quick trip can still make you feel far removed from the hustle and bustle of the city.
+Today, stepping onto the ferry still instantly washes away the city’s fast pace.
+Once you dock at Manly Cove, you’re spoiled for choice:

 Once you get to Manly, there is plenty to keep you busy, you could: